emagiz/emdocs/mds/microlearning/crashcourse-platform-manage-determining-origin-of-error-message.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: January 11th 2021
+- Last update: February 9th 2021
-- Required reading time: 3 minutes
+- Required reading time: 6 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform